PhillypHenning/Witchlight/Players/Sevro-Travis.md

 - Can his soul contracts be broken or renegotiated?
 - Will he reclaim his father's lute?
 - What truly moves him to play music now?
+- What will Sevro choose when he learns Chopaign's plan?
+Father vs. self?

 ### Travis's Play Style
 - [ATTENTION:DM - Player preferences and tendencies not noted]
 - Appears as "jink" in some session transcripts

 ### Baba Yaga's Title
-- Called him "the thief king" - significance unknown
+- Called him "the thief king" - likely referring to stealing the Downfall crown
-- [ATTENTION:DM - Why this title?
-What did he steal besides invitations?]
+- May also reference the invitations he constantly steals/hoards
+- Baba Yaga knows about his god-king status